On localization in holomorphic equivariant cohomology: The twisted case

 \subsection{Twisted moment maps}

-If we switch the line bundle $\mathcal L$ on, we need to slightly modify the moment map construction of the previous section.
+In the presence of the line bundle $\mathcal L$ we need to slightly modify the moment map construction of the previous section.
 As before, we fix an hermitian metric on $\cE$, and denote by $K$ the curvature of the corresponding Chern connection.
-The moment map $\mu$ is again defined by equation \eqref{moment}, with $V$ a section of $\Theta_X\otimes\mathcal L$, and $\tilde V$ a lift to a differential operator $\cE\to\cE\otimes\mathcal L$.
+The moment map $\mu$ is again defined by equation \eqref{moment}, with $V$ a section of $\Theta_X\otimes\mathcal L$, and $\cE\to\cE\otimes\mathcal L $ is a differential operator which lifts it.
 This moment map enjoys the properties

 \begin{enumerate} \item $\bar\partial_{Hom(\cE,\cE\otimes\mathcal L )} \mu =\imath_V K$; \item $\mu(x_j) = \mathbb L_{\tilde V,j}$ for all zeroes $x_j$ of $V$, \end{enumerate} with $ \mathbb L_{\tilde V,j}$ defined as in Lemma \ref{easyresidue}.